Michael R. Sargen, M.D.

 Biography

-Michael Sargen, M.D., joined the Clinical Genetics Branch (CGB) of DCEG as a clinical fellow in 2018.
-He received his M.D. from the University of Pennsylvania in 2013, and completed a residency in dermatology at Emory University, Atlanta, Georgia, and a fellowship in dermatopathology at Stanford University, California.
-Since joining DCEG, Dr. Sargen has served as the lead physician of the melanoma family study at the National Institutes of Health (NIH), performing skin cancer screening exams and diagnostic biopsies for study participants.
-In addition to his clinical responsibilities, Dr. Sargen has led multiple research projects characterizing the clinical and histologic phenotype of melanoma-prone families, including the first study to report the novel association between germline pathogenic variants of Protection of Telomeres 1 (POT1) gene and melanomas with Spitzoid morphology.
-Dr. Sargen was promoted to assistant clinical investigator in 2021.
+Michael R. Sargen, M.D., joined the Clinical Genetics Branch (CGB) as a clinical fellow in 2018.
+He received his M.D. from the University of Pennsylvania, Philadelphia, in 2013, and completed a residency in dermatology at Emory University, Atlanta, Georgia, and a fellowship in dermatopathology at Stanford University, Palo Alto, California.
+Since joining DCEG, Dr. Sargen has served as the lead physician of the Familial Melanoma Study.
+In addition to his clinical responsibilities, Dr. Sargen leads research projects to characterize the clinical and histologic phenotype of melanoma-prone families, including the first study to report the novel association between germline pathogenic variants of Protection of Telomeres 1 (POT1) gene and melanomas with Spitzoid morphology.
+Dr. Sargen was promoted to assistant clinical investigator in 2021 and to Lasker Clinical Research Scholar in 2024.

 Research Interests